Skip to main content

 Native Accessibility (Chromium)

-• Result: A logical structure tree (headings, paragraphs) embedded in the PDF, essential for screen readers.
+Embeds a logical structure tree (headings, paragraphs) during conversion.
+Essential for screen readers.

 cURL